-I teach courses on culture, creative work, the global film industry, and contemporary Chinese society at Colby College.
+I teach courses on culture, creative work, the global film industry, contemporary Chinese society, and methods at Colby College.
 I seek to empower my students by equipping them with the tools to develop a sociological eye, attain academic excellence, and become engaged citizens.

 Sociology of Creativity